 Intelligent solutions such as Egress Defend use advanced machine learning and natural language processing capabilities to stop this vital step of the kill chain from happening.
 It evaluates the context, relationships and message content of all emails coming into your business, flagging any that show signs of ransomware.
 Defend also explains to employees why an email was deemed risky, empowering them to become cybersecurity advocates who can identify future breaches.

 Ransomware is a huge problem that is not going anywhere.
 It’s ruining lives and businesses, and traditional security methods can’t stop it.
-Find out more about how Egress Defend can secure your organisation’s email against the fastest growing cybercrime in the US.
+Find out more about how Egress Defend can secure your organisation’s email against the fastest growing cybercrime in the world.